 Head of Department: Mr G Stevens

-Teachers: Miss A Bramham, Mrs J Hannah, Mr J Willmott
+Teachers: Miss A Bramham, Miss J Hannah, Ms A Pallaro, Mr J Willmott

-Resistant Materials: aims to teach the foundation of woodworking and metal fabrication, while developing students’ understanding of tools and how to manipulate materials to a high standard.
+Resistant Materials: aims to teach the foundation of material manipulation and fabrication, while developing students’ understanding of tools and the design processes.
+Students will design and produce a 3D printed chair.

 Graphics: aims to provide students with a good grounding in presentational drawing including sketching, and the application of colour; formal drawing in orthographic, isometric and perspective.